tdiesler/fabric8poc/README.md

 Fabric8 BlueService
 ===================

-This is a POC project for a major Fabric8 upgrade
+This is a POC project for the next major Fabric8 upgrade

 BlueService Goals
 -----------------